haha110721/LeetCode/Grind-75/4. String/Valid Anagram (Easy).md

             return False

         for idx in set(s):
-            # Compare s.count(l) and t.count(l) for every index i from 0 to 26...
+            # Compare s.count(l) and t.count(l) for every index i from 0 to 26
-            # If they are different, return false...
+            # If they are different, return false
             if s.count(idx) != t.count(idx):
                 return False
         return True